ckhunsr1/PUMICE/README.md

       --chr [Chromosome number]
       --exp [Path to expression data]
       --out [Path to output directory]
-      --method [Window type to be used for creating models] --type [Specific 3D genome windows being used/Specific constant window size being used (in kb)] --window_path [Path to 3D genome windows bed file] --bedtool_path [Path to bedtools software]
+      --method [Window type to be used "for" creating models] --type [Specific 3D genome windows being used/Specific constant window size being used (in kb)] --window_path [Path to 3D genome windows bed file] --bedtool_path [Path to bedtools software]